 If you don’t know where your money is going, then how can you save it?

 It’s clear you’re trying to live a more frugal lifestyle and save money, so you need to track your spending and make a plan for your money every single month.

 When you can clearly see where you spend your money, you can more easily find where you can save your money.

 How do you track and create a plan for your money?
-Here’s my quick Budgeting 101 guide and the budget template I use below to find ways to save money every month.
+Here is a quick Budgeting 101 guide.
+You can also get instant access to the budget template I use to find ways to save money every month.

-Just enter your email address below so I can send it to you.
+It’s one of the tools in the Smart Money Toolkit.
+Simply enter your email address below so I can send it right to you.

 If you are looking for ways to save money on groceries, drinks, restaurants, insurance, entertainment, and more, this is the list of money saving ideas that will teach you how.

 Now it’s up to you: How much money do you want to save?
 Use a couple frugal tips or use them all to start saving more money this month and live more frugally.

 Remember, saving money is half the equation.
 The other half is to boost your income and make more money.
 Bring more money in and allow less money out so you can work smarter, not harder, with your money.

 What are your best frugal living tips?
 Share in the comments.